skift-org/skift/README.md

 </p>

 # About
-Skift is a student project, don't espect it to be secure or stable a this stage.
+Skift is a student project, don't espect it to be secure or stable at this stage.

 We welcome all contributions, just pick a task in the todo list and open an issue to let us know you are working on that.